A wine tour to the splendours of Sicily, the wine, the food and the sunshine

 In the afternoon we head south.
 Our target is the wonderful town of Syracuse, about an hour’s drive from Catania.
 We will stay here two nights in a hotel with only two steps to the sea.
 Evening is free to explore Syracuse.

-Friday / Day 3 — Ragusa, Vittoria, the inland regions and the origin of nero d’avola
+Frida, Day 3 — Ragusa, Vittoria, the inland regions and the origin of nero d’avola

 Today is dedicated mainly to the nero d’avola grape, the best know variety of Sicily.
 We will bas close to the city of Avola that has given its name to the grape.
 We are heading towards Ragusa and Vittoria.